Kirtland Community College: History

-Kirtland was founded in 1966 under the provisions of Michigan's Public Act 188 of 1955, it is the state's largest community college district geographically, totaling 2,500 square miles (6,500 km2) and consisting of all or part of nine counties.
-Approximately 65,000 people reside within the district.
-Kirtland opened the doors of its five portable classrooms in 1968 with 160 students.
-The college is named after the Kirtland's warbler.
+Established in 1966, Kirtland Community College was created by a vote of six local school districts: Crawford-AuSable, Fairview Area, Gerrish-Higgins, Houghton Lake, Mio-AuSable, and West Branch-Rose City.
+Established under the provisions of Michigan's Public Act 188 of 1955, it is the state's largest community college district geographically, encompassing 2,500 square miles (6,500 km2) and serving all or part of nine counties: Ogemaw, Oscoda, Roscommon, and Crawford, as well as areas of five other counties.
+Approximately 65,000 residents within the district are served by Kirtland.
+The college began operations in 1968 with five portable classrooms and an initial enrollment of 160 students.
+Named in honor of the Kirtland's warbler, it has grown to become a significant educational institution in the region.

-Kirtland’s new central campus was built in 2016.
-In addition, Kirtland maintains classrooms and community spaces at two regional locations in Gaylord and Roscommon, Michigan.
+Kirtland's new central campus was built in 2016, which houses the health and science programs.
+In addition, Kirtland maintains classrooms and community spaces in Gaylord, Michigan.

 Academics

-Kirtland offers degree and certificate programs, including transfer associate degrees, and areas of study in arts and sciences, business, professional programs, industrial trades, health science, public safety and more.
-Evening and online courses are available.
+Kirtland offers 49 degrees and certificates for its students.
+This includes transfer associate degrees and areas of study in arts and sciences, business, professional programs, industrial trades, health science, public safety, and more.
+The ASA (Associate in Science and Arts) allows students to complete their basic classes at Kirtland.
+If students choose to take in-person classes most of the classes are located at the main campus in Grayling.
+However, some are available in Gaylord and at high school campuses for dual-enrolled students.
+The college also offers a concurrent BSN-RN pathway in partnership with Saginaw Valley State University and Grand Valley State University in 2024.

+Accreditation

 The college is accredited by the Higher Learning Commission.
 The college also holds membership in the Michigan Community College Association and the American Association of Community Colleges.
 The North Central Association of Colleges and Schools, the predecessor to the Higher Learning Commission, granted Kirtland Community College status as a candidate for accreditation in 1972 and the college has been accredited as an associate degree-granting institution since 1975.
+Specific programs at the college are accredited by program-specific accreditors, including the surgical technology program accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), the associate of science in nursing program accredited by the National League for Nursing Commission for Nursing Education Accreditation (NLN-CNEA), and the medical assisting programs approved by the American Medical Technologist Association (AMT).